sandra-calvo/smarthomes/README.md

 After few seconds you will see the new nodes in your Node-RED palette.

-**Remember** to repeat this process for the other packages.
+**Remember** to repeat this process to install the other packages.

+# PHASE 2
+## Visualize your data

-### Step 12: Import the Node-RED application flow
+### Step 3: Import the Node-RED application flow
-In this section we will build a simple flow to represent the user interface that will interact with our ML model created in Watson Studio.
+In this section we will build a simple flow to connect with our sensor data and create a web visualization.

-Copy the content of the **UI1.json** file. **-ADD PATH-** Import the flow by simply clickcing on the 3 white lines on the top right corner of the Node-RED window.
+Copy the content of the **UI_Dashboard.json** file. **-ADD PATH-** Import the flow by simply clickcing on the 3 white lines on the top right corner of the Node-RED window.
 Import - Clipboard.

 <img src="/images/App27.png" width="50%" height="50%">